Best Student Loan Refinance

 SoFi is a leading lender in the online market, serving over professionals with over $5 billion loans issued.
 The company aims to revolutionize lending with a "nontraditional underwriting" process that takes more factors than a simple credit score.
 Though SoFi takes job history, education and other merits into account, they are known for their discerning qualification process.
 SoFi prefers to lend to those that they consider "early stage professionals."
 This causes them to be very selective in their loan qualifications, preferring those who have degrees, a job and a high credit score.
 If you do qualify, you gain access to several excellent features like competitive fixed rates, unemployment protection, live customer support and career building support.

-- Offers refinancing and consolidation for private loans
+- Offers refinancing for private and federal loans

 - The consigner is released after 12 consecutive payments